-Best Austria Itinerary – Austria in 5-10 Days
+Best Austria Itinerary – 5-10 Days in Austria

-Are you planning a trip to Austria and are wondering about a perfect Austria itinerary?
-Are you wondering about the best things to do and see in the country in either 5 days, 7 days, or 10 days and how to spend your time in this stunning country?
+Are you planning your perfect Austria itinerary and wondering about the best things to do in Austria in 5 days, 7 days, or 10 days?

 It can be overwhelming planning a trip to a country but I am pretty certain that you have a great itinerary for Austria that covers many beautiful places and attractions – whether you stay one week or longer in Austria (or shorter).

 Austria is small, but extremely beautiful!
 The country has stunning scenery, as well as beautiful towns and romantic cities.
 If I had to name the most romantic country in Europe, I would suggest Austria.

 Well, I am aware that no one asked me, but I still think that this country is bursting with romance.
 But, no worries!
 I mostly visited as a solo traveler and never felt out of place.

 Austria´s beautiful cities with their historic castles and fortresses, the pretty villages and towns in combination with the Austrian Alps, and the gorgeous lakes surely deserve more than 5 or 7 days.